Convert to your currency audgbpcadeurjpynzdusd

 Bookmark with:

-0 Comments | Posted in Pool Cues By Justin Bohlmann
+0 Comments | Posted in Pool Cues By Edward Charlton

 eddie-charltonI get asked all the time what I would look for if choosing a billiards table or a pool table.
 Over the years, I have heard people say things like ‘does it really matter, because a billiard table is a billiard table’.
 Unfortunately, that is not the case.
 There are a number of things to look for so you end up with a good quality product on your floor.
 Keep in mind the purchase of a billiards table is two-fold, one being the quality and the other, the playability.